VdoCipher/cloudhopper/README.md

 exports.handler = cloudhopper.handler

 ```
-Create a new IAM user with the following permissions:
+Make sure the IAM user in `~/.aws/credentials` has the following permissions:
 ```
 {
     "Version": "2012-10-17",